tanjimTC/tanjimTC/README.md

 ## 🧍 I'm a Student, Developer, and Lifelong Learner!

-- 🔭 I’m currently working with MERN STACK ! 🤞
+- 🔭 I’m currently working with MERN and MEVN STACK ! 🤞
 - 🌱 I’m currently learning everything 💡
 - 👯 I’m looking to collaborate with other developers 🤝
 - 🥅 2020 Goals: I plan on getting more familiar with the JavaScript eco-system, and stay healthy & motivated ! 💻